T0ha/ezodf/docs/docmanagement.rst

     extensions (``'odt'`` for text, ``'ods'`` for spreadsheets and so on)
   :param str filename: filename of the document, can also be set by the
     :func:`~document.PackagedDocument.saveas()` method
-  :param str template: filename of a template file, it has to be a zip-packed
+  :param str template: filename of a template file or the file-content as
-    document and the parameter `doctype` is ignored, because the template content determines the document type.
+    `bytes`, it has to be a zip-packed document and the parameter `doctype` is ignored, because the template content determines the document type.
   :returns: :class:`~document.PackagedDocument`

   Create a new ODF Document.
 Returns always an instance of the :class:`~document.PackagedDocument` class.

+  If you have no access to the filesystem, pass the content of the zip-file (type `bytes`) as filename parameter.

 .. _doctype_table: